 Do I need to supply pay stubs and credit report if I have a voucher?

 Yes.
-Most housing programs have a tenant paid portion and the landlord is going to have us run a debt to income ratio that factors that in to ensure you are able to make those payments. they also need to know that you have a credit history that shows your ability to make payments responsibly.
+Most housing programs have a tenant paid portion and the landlord is going to have us run a debt to income ratio that factors that in to ensure you are able to make those payments comfortably.
+This may even include alternative methods like award verification or tax returns.
+The landlord also needs to know that you have a credit history that shows your ability to make payments responsibly.
+Prior references can also be part of the process when appropriate.

 What can I do if my application wasn’t approved?